 Pickup included

-For lunch will move in an authentic Tuscan experience at a charming family-run organic farm, where tradition and flavor come together for an unforgettable lunch.
-Nestled in the heart of Tuscany, this visit offers not just a meal but a journey into the region’s culinary and winemaking heritage.
+When it’s time for lunch, you will enjoy an authentic Tuscan experience at a charming, family-run organic farm, where tradition and flavor come together for an unforgettable meal.
+Nestled in the heart of Tuscany, this visit is more than just lunch—it’s a journey into the region’s culinary and winemaking heritage.

-Savor a genuine Tuscan lunch featuring bruschetta, lasagna or homemade pasta, artisanal cured meats, flavorful pecorino cheese, and a decadent dessert—all made with love and fresh, local ingredients.
-During your meal, enjoy a guided tasting of 5 exceptional wines, including Chianti, Chianti Riserva, Sangiovese, and the crisp Vernaccia.
+Savor a genuine Tuscan lunch featuring bruschetta, lasagna or homemade pasta, artisanal cured meats, flavorful pecorino cheese, and a decadent dessert, all prepared with love using fresh, local ingredients.
+During the meal, you will enjoy a guided tasting of five exceptional wines, including Chianti, Chianti Riserva, Sangiovese, and the crisp Vernaccia.

-But the experience doesn’t stop there!
-Discover the secrets of Tuscan olive oils with tastings of extra virgin olive oil, pepper olive oil, truffle oil, and balsamic vinegar, each bursting with rich, unique flavors.
+The experience continues with a discovery of Tuscany’s finest olive oils, featuring tastings of extra virgin olive oil, pepper olive oil, truffle oil, and balsamic vinegar, each offering rich and distinctive flavors.

-At the end of this delicious lunch we will take you back to your local address.
+At the end of this delightful day, we will comfortably take you back to your local address.

 Florence, the capital of Italy's Tuscany region, is a treasure trove of art, architecture, and history.
 Known as the birthplace of the Renaissance, it's home to iconic masterpieces, stunning cathedrals, and a rich cultural heritage that continues to captivate visitors from around the world.